InboxSDK/inboxsdk-docs/docs/widgets.md

 This namespace contains functions for creating various widgets that are styled to look and feel native to Gmail.

 ### Namespace methods
+#### isMoleViewTitleBarLightColor()
+Returns true if the mole view has a light color title bar as part of Gmail's "new view" styling, and returns false if the Compose has a dark title bar.

 #### showModalView(options)
 This creates a ModalView and shows it.
 You can insert an arbitrary HTMLElement for content of the modal.